 This series ran for ten issues from 2010-11.
 It's basically the DC version of Marvels.

 Tropes used in DC Universe: Legacies:

-- Changing of the Guard: The JSA to the JLA (especially as a lot of the JLA had the same names as the JSA).
+- Changing of the Guard: The JSA to the JLA (especially since a few of the Leaguers are Legacy Characters of those in the JSA).

-- Comic Book Time: Oddly played with.
+- Comic-Book Time: Oddly played with.
 Paul seems to age in "real time", as if the Silver Age happened in the sixties, The Death of Superman in the nineties, and it's currently 2011.
-But the heroes ... don't.
+But the heroes, and the villains and supporting characters ... don't.

-- Coming of Age Story: The first few issues are this for Paul Lincoln as he decides whether he wants to be a cop or criminal (he chooses cop).
+- Coming-of-Age Story: The first few issues are about Paul Lincoln growing up in a rough neighborhood, as he decides whether he wants to be a cop or criminal (he chooses cop).